 What is a platform?
 Simply put, it’s a business model (not necessarily a technological tool) that enables interactions among stakeholders in an ecosystem.
 Modern platforms initially proved successful in the IT industry, connecting different products and services.
 For instance, in the automotive industry, some car manufacturers have pivoted from selling cars to selling mobility concepts.
-The shift from a business model based on heavy, infrequent investment (a car) to one centred on less expensive, more frequent services (such as car sharing) has facilitated both recurring revenue for the car companies and a stronger bond with their customers.
+The shift from a business model based on heavy, infrequent investment (a car) to one centered on less expensive, more frequent services (such as car sharing) has facilitated both recurring revenue for the car companies and a stronger bond with their customers.

 Choose a platform

-Different types of platforms exist, each with unique benefits for the owner and the stakeholders in the ecosystem.
+Different types of platforms exist, each with unique benefits for the platform owner and the stakeholders in the ecosystem.
 How do you choose the right one for your business?
 You could learn some lessons from existing platform companies and translate them into your industry.
-Here are three key models:
+Here are three key platform models:

 - Multisided platform.
 In a multisided platform such as Airbnb, the platform leader provides a marketplace where product or service providers connect with customers.
-In this case, the owner is like a service broker, an intermediary between the two sides, providing them with the means to communicate with one another.
+In this case, the platform owner is like a service broker, an intermediary between the two sides, providing them with the means to communicate with one another.

 - Industry platform.
 An industry platform provides the technological foundation on which other companies can develop applications or businesses.
 For example, Intel provides microprocessors to computer manufacturers such as HP or Lenovo, which build their own products with this underlying technology and sell them directly to their clients.
-In these cases, the owner is a solution integrator, not in direct contact with the customers.
+In these cases, the platform owner is a solution integrator, not in direct contact with the customers.

-Because the multisided industry platform has proven to bring most value to owners, many businesses are moving in the direction of this business model.
+Because the multisided industry platform has proven to bring most value to platform owners, many businesses are moving in the direction of this business model.
 For instance, automotive original equipment manufacturers (OEMs) are entering the realm of multisided industry platforms by creating API platforms and thereby enabling external companies to develop a service ecosystem around the connected cars.

 Make it work